trueberryless-org/starlight-view-modes/README.md

 This project uses pnpm workspaces to develop a single Starlight plugin from the `packages/starlight-view-modes/` directory.
 A Starlight documentation site is also available in the `docs/` directory that is also used for testing and demonstrating the Starlight plugin.

+## Icons

+The icons used in the package are from https://iconmonstr.com.

 ## License

 Licensed under the MIT License, Copyright © trueberryless-org.